MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Remove-MgBetaApplication.md

 Deletes an application.
 When deleted, apps are moved to a temporary container and can be restored within 30 days.
 After that time, they are permanently deleted.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Remove-MgApplication](/powershell/module/Microsoft.Graph.Applications/Remove-MgApplication?view=graph-powershell-1.0)

 ## SYNTAX